mhartzel/vim_python3_ide_installer/README.md

 - Uninstall previous vim packages and old vim configuration.
 - Compile and install vim from source with Python3 support.
 - Download and install 256 color capable urxvt terminal emulator and set it up to use clipboard and the Terminus font.
+Urxvt is the fastest terminal I found and it supports unicode characters and tabs.
+Terminus font makes code easier to read.
 - Install vim plugins Pathogen and Tagbar to make vim an IDE.
 - Install Syntastic and Pyflakes.
 - Install Supertab and Pydoc.